OutWooods/work-better/features.md

 - Better name for focus areas (dont want to use the word task - might go with jobs)

-- Have a log for the day of completed cycles (Task, Time, start and end, check count).
-Maybe optional logger of things.

 - Store log in localStorage.

 - Track every time during the timer you come and check the page.

-- Can hide all the comments/advice.

 - Have a blank style and a nice style.
 Toggle CSS sheets.

+- Can easily copy over the data for the day.

+- Can clear data.

 ## Technical work